wlswotmd/gef/FAQ.md

 ## I don't want to add `-n` to every command to disable pager.
 Try `gef config gef.always_no_pager True` then `gef save`.

+## Is it possible to re-display the results of a command (for using less-pager)?
+Basically you can't.
+Please save as appropriate with `|$cat > /tmp/foo.txt` while the less-pager is running.
+Or try `gef config gef.keep_pager_result True` then `gef save`.
+From next time onwards, temporary files will no longer be deleted.

+Note: The `pagewalk` command and `pagewalk-with-hints` command can be redisplayed by `-c`.

 ## `ktask` (or other kernel related commands) does not work.
 The kernel you are debugging may have been built with `CONFIG_RANDSTRUCT=y`.
 In this case, except for a few commands, they will not work correctly.